teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - - -

-Copying Chun Li's 'head stomp' would be stealing, but copying Sagat’s 'tiger knee' would just be borring inspiration.
+Copying Chun Li's 'head stomp' would be stealing, but copying Sagat’s 'tiger knee' would just be borrowing inspiration.
 In 2012, one court decided that copying the size of the Tetris game board (10x20) was infringement, and then 4 months later a different court found that copying the size of the Triple Town game board (6x6) was allowed.
 Copyright infringement cases can seem arbitrary.
 But looking at a dozen cases over 3 decades, I think we can find *some* method to the madness.

 - - -